 With all these tips at your fingertips, you should be confident when selecting a name for your SaaS product.

-And for your name testing and website testing, as well as product beta testing, you can turn to Usersnap.
+And for your testing product names as well as website testing, or even product beta testing, you can turn to Usersnap.
 Understanding what your customers like and need is always important.
 Try it out for free in the first 15 days.